Error-and-Erasure Decoding for Block Codes with Feedback: Acknowledgment

-Authors are thankful to Emre Telatar for his encouragement on the problem, numerous discussions on error-free codes.
+Authors are grateful to Emre Telatar for his encouragement on the problem and for numerous discussions on error-free codes.
 In particular the observations presented about $z$-channels are his and Lemma \ref{lem:epfl} was proved in 2006 summer at Ecole Polytechnique Federale de Lausanne (EPFL).
-Authors are thankful to Tsachy Weisman, Amos Lapidoth for bringing Shannon- Gallager resulted mentioned in Berlekamp's thesis to their attention, to Anant Sahai for various discussions on communication problems with feedback.
-Authors are thankful to Robert G. Gallager for various discussion on the encoding scheme presented in Section \ref{sec:ach}, for various discussion on the two message error exponent trade-off and for his suggestions on the manuscript.
+Authors are thankful to Tsachy Weissman and Amos Lapidoth for bringing the Shannon-Gallager result mentioned in Elwyn Berlekamp's thesis to their attention, to Anant Sahai for various discussions on communication problems with feedback and to Robert G. Gallager for various discussions on the encoding scheme presented in Section \ref{sec:ach} and the two message error exponent trade off.
+Authors would like to acknowledge the thorough review provided by the anonymous Reviewer B, which has helped them to improve the presentation of the paper in general.
+In addition the $(1-s)$ factor on the left hand side of Theorem \ref{thm:con1} was pointed out to the authors by Reviewer B.

-\subsection{The Error Exponent Trade-off for Feedback Encoding Schemes with Two Message and Erasure Free Decoders :}
+\subsection{The Error Exponent Trade Off for Feedback Encoding Schemes with Two Message and Erasure Free Decoders :}

+In this section we will first establish an alternative expression for the $\bhexp{T}{\XSID}$ function defined in equation (\ref{eq:bhtexpd}) in Lemma \ref{lem:altexpfexpt}.
+After that we will prove that in a two message code with feedback on a DMC, if the error exponent of one of the messages is greater than some $ T\geq T_0$ then the error exponent of the other message cannot be greater than $ \obhexp{T}$, where $T_0$ and $ \obhexp{T}$ are defined in (\ref{eq:tzero}) and (\ref{eq:ber2}) respectively.
+Furthermore we will prove that if the error probability of the one of the message is zero than the error probability of the other message cannot be lower than $e^{-\blx T_0}$; we will also prove that it can be as low as $e^{-\blx T_0}$, see Lemma \ref{lem:zeroerxlem}.
+These results will imply that the error performance of a two message code, does not improve with feedback.
+This result is attributed to Shannon and Gallager by Berlekamp in \cite{ber}.